shanep/shanep.github.io/docs/cs208/html-css-introduction.md

 CSS (Cascading Style Sheets) is a textual language for describing how a web page is styled for visual presentation.
 Before CSS was invented it was common for web developers to use the `<table>` tag to layout websites.
-CSS is now the defacto standard for adding style to your pages.
+CSS is now the de facto standard for adding style to your pages.
 Check out the [CSS Zen Garden](http://www.csszengarden.com/) for a demonstration on the power that modern CSS has!